How well do you know your asthma inhaler? What does it do for you? What drugs are in it? Do you puff and breathe, or breathe and puff?

-Many people are confused when first using an asthma inhaler.
-Yet, asthma inhalers are the most effective way of delivering lifesaving medications to those with asthma and other lung diseases.
-Whether you have asthma or care for someone who does, it is important to know more about asthma inhalers, including how to use one correctly.
+Inhalers are the most effective way to get lifesaving medications to people with asthma and other lung diseases.
+Whether you have asthma or care for someone who does, here’s what you need to know about inhalers, including how to use one correctly.

-Dry powder inhalers (DPIs): Dry powder asthma inhalers require you to breathe in quickly and deeply to use properly.
-These asthma inhalers may be difficult to use during an asthma attack when you cannot fully catch a deep breath.
-Read the instructions carefully for each dry powder inhaler because they vary considerably.
-The technique you learned for one type of inhaler often does not apply to others.
+Dry powder inhalers (DPIs) require you to breathe in quickly and deeply.
+That can make them hard to use during an asthma attack when you can’t fully catch a deep breath.
+Read the instructions carefully if you get a different brand because they vary widely, and the new one may not work like your old one.

-Nebulizers: Nebulizers are devices that deliver medication through mouthpiece or mask.
-They are easier to use because you can breathe normally, and are more often used for young children or people with severe asthma attacks who may not be able to use an MDI or DPI properly.
+Nebulizers deliver medication through a mouthpiece or mask.
+They’re easier to use because you can breathe normally.
+That makes them good for children or people with severe asthma who may not be able to use an MDI or DPI properly.

-Anti-inflammatory asthma inhalers.
-Anti-inflammatory drugs used in asthma inhalers help prevent asthma attacks and reduce swelling and mucus production in the airways.
-These anti-inflammatory medications help people get better asthma control.
-Anti-inflammatory drugs used in asthma inhalers include:
+Anti-inflammatory asthma inhalers prevent asthma attacks and reduce swelling and mucus in your airways.
+They include: